litarusso/AutosRUs/README.md

 ### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-Considering the significance level of 0.05 it can clearly be seen that vehicle_length and ground_clearance have p-values way less than 0.05 so these variable provide non-random amount of variance to mpg values
+Considering the significance level of 0.05 it can clearly be seen that vehicle_length and ground_clearance have p-values way less than 0.05 so these variables provide a non-random amount of variance to mpg values.

 ### Is the slope of the linear model considered to be zero?
 Why or why not?

-Considering the significance level of 0.05 it can clearly be seen that p-value for the intercept which is 5.08e-08 which is way less then 0.05, therefore, the slope of the linear model can not be considered equal to zero
+Considering the significance level of 0.05 it can clearly be seen that the p-value for the intercept which is 5.08e-08 which is way less than 0.05, therefore, the slope of the linear model can not be considered equal to zero

 ### Does this linear model predict  mpg of MechaCar prototypes effectively?
 Why or why not?

-Considering the significance level of 0.05 it can clearly be seen that p-value for all the lots combined (0.06028 [mean of 1498.78] and p-values for lots #1 (1) and #2 (0.06072) [mean values of 1500 and 1500.2 respectively], are above the 0.05 signifying that the mean PSI is not statistically different from the population mean, while the p-value for lot # 3 (0.04168)[mean of 1496.14] is less then 0.05 signifying that mean PSI for lot # 3 is statistically different from the population mean
+Considering the significance level of 0.05 it can clearly be seen that p-value for all the lots combined (0.06028 [mean of 1498.78] and p-values for lots #1 (1) and #2 (0.06072) [mean values of 1500 and 1500.2 respectively], are above the 0.05 signifying that the mean PSI is not statistically different from the population mean, while the p-value for lot # 3 (0.04168)[mean of 1496.14] is less than 0.05 signifying that mean PSI for lot # 3 is statistically different from the population mean

 ## Summary Statistics on Suspension Coils